 I am an artist living & working in county Kildare, Ireland.
-Nature & habitat are important to me & they inform my work.
+My practice is concerned with habitat and the conservation of wild places.

 Location: The City Assembly House, Irish Georgian Society, 58 South William Street, Dublin D02 X751

 5th September to 17th September 2022, 10am to 5pm, Monday to Saturday

 Bogland is an exhibition of works exploring and describing Ireland’s peatlands through its mysterious plants.
 Walking these wild places between lock-downs, I have discovered myriad colours of sphagnum moss, carnivorous native plants and beautiful alien species that have found ingenious ways to survive this harsh acidic terrain.
 Described from a unique perspective, the works take an insect’s eye view of this other-worldly habitat.